Exeter & Torbay Advanced Motorists

 Informal Driveout & Training Sessions

-Our monthly meetings are
+Our “in person” monthly meetings

 CANCELLED UNTIL FURTHER NOTICE

 IAM RoadSmart has announced that Observed sessions and Advanced Driver testing are STOPPED again.

 We will keep all current Associates advised and will publish a notification here when we feel ready to recommence.